 Both the M6.4 and M7.1 events produced substantial surface rupture.
-As shown in Figure 2, the M6.4 event ruptured the NE-trending left-lateral cross fault over a distance of approximately 9.5 km but not the main NW-trending right-lateral fault.
-The M7.1 event ruptured the NW-trending main fault over a length of 50 km.
+As shown in Figure 2, the M6.4 event ruptured the NE-trending left-lateral cross fault over a distance of approximately 9.5 km but evidently not the main NW-trending right-lateral fault, at least not at the surface.
+Seismicity did occur on a portion of the NW-SE oriented fault as well, forming an "L-pattern" in the seismicity that followed the M 6.4.
+The M7.1 event then ruptured the NW-trending main fault over a length of 50 km.
 Most of the M6.4 rupture occurred south of the NAWSCL (6.4 of 9.5 km) whereas most of the M7.1 rupture (36.5 of 50 km) occurred within the Naval Air Weapons Station, China Lake (NAWSCL).